WHAT IS THERMAL BRIDGING?...

-In the images below taken by Inspec-Pro Home Inspection, the thermal images show the framing on the exterior wall/roof due to the framing being cooling as a result of thermal bridging to the exterior.
+In the images below taken during a thermographic home inspection, the thermal images show the framing on the exterior wall/roof due to the framing being cooling as a result of thermal bridging to the exterior.

 In the construction of a residential home, a pretty sizable thermal bridge can be sparked by the studs inside of the walls.
 Traditionally, homes were built with 2×4 wooden studs with 16” spacing on center, with added fiberglass insulation to the empty space.
 The wooden studs are more conductive than the fiberglass insulation they are surrounded by, so even though the insulation does help to reduce energy loss through the wall itself, it does nothing to prevent energy loss across the thermal bridge.

 Now consider that almost 25% of a home’s wall is made up of those wooden studs.
 Even with the fiberglass insulation inserted in the empty space, this 25% of wood studs add up to an entire wall inside of your home with zero insulation working against you.
 In the summer, the unwanted heat from outside will squeeze its way inside your comfortably air-conditioned home, and in the winter all of the heat you’re paying a pretty penny for will slip into the cold outside air.

 Now, how to solve this problem, and quit allowing your money to slip through the cracks?